 FAQs

-When roasting turkey thighs at 350 degrees, they should cook for 1 hr and 30 minutes to 1 hour and 45 minutes.
-Due to the fact that oven temperatures vary, you may need to cook them up to 2 hours.
-If you have a meat thermometer, check the internal temperature by inserting it into the thickest part of the thigh and if it reads 180 degrees the thighs are done.
+When roasting turkey thighs at 350 degrees, the cooking time typically ranges from 1 hr and 30 minutes to 1 hour and 45 minutes.
+However, because oven temperatures vary, you may need to cook them up to 2 hours.
+If you have a meat thermometer, check the internal temperature by inserting it into the thickest part of the thigh.
+When it reads 180 degrees they're done.

 You sure can.
-Place the cooked turkey thighs in a freezer-safe container with an airtight lid or freezer ziploc bag and store in the freezer for up to 3 months.
+Place the cooked turkey thighs in a freezer-safe container with a tight fitting lid or freezer ziploc bag.
+Then, store them in the freezer for up to 3 months.

-- You can allow the butter to soften ahead of time by placing it on the counter top for at least 20 to 30 minutes.
+- Allow the butter to soften ahead of time by placing it on the counter top for at least 20 to 30 minutes.
+Or, you can soften the butter in the microwave in 5 second increments.
+Watch closely because you do not want the butter to melt.

-- Please baste the turkey thighs throughout the cooking process (every 30 - 40 minutes) and when they're done, spoon the pan juices over the top of each thigh.
+- Baste your turkey thighs throughout the cooking process I recommend about (every 30 - 40 minutes) and when they're done, spoon the pan juices over the top of each thigh for added moisture and juiciness.

-- If you have fresh herbs on hand, chopped them up and combine with your softened butter to create a butter-herb blend and rub over the entire surface of each turkey thigh before adding the seasonings.
+- If you have fresh herbs on hand, chop them up and add them to your softened butter.
+Then, smear the butter-herb mixture over the entire surface of each turkey thigh before adding the seasonings.

 Did you make this recipe?